dtoczala/watson-landing-page/README.md

 - [IBM Watson Developer Certification Study Guide](https://github.com/havasnewyork/IBM-Watson-Developer-Certification-Study-Guide) - parts of this are out of date, but the review of Cognitive Computing Fundamentals is pretty solid.

 **Tools**
-- [Bluemix Console Tool](http://myconsole.mybluemix.net/\#/dashboard) - Cool tool deployed on Bluemix that will show you all of your Bluemix services, spaces, applications, and organizations.
+- [IBM Cloud Console Tool](http://myconsole.mybluemix.net/\#/dashboard) - Cool tool deployed on IBM Cloud that will show you all of your IBM Cloud services, spaces, applications, and organizations.

 ---
 # Watson Services and APIs